Bubaflip/Bubaflip/README.md

 👋 Hi, I’m Buba </br>
-🌱 I’m currently learning learning CSS and HTML. </br>
+🌱 Currently learning javascript. </br>
 📫 You can reach out to me on martin.m@mojo.games </br>